Ahmed Shafik: 2018 Egyptian presidential election

-On 29 November 2017, Ahmed Shafik announced his intention to run in the Egyptian presidential election, but a few hours later announced that the United Arab Emirates prevented him from leaving its territory after announcing his intention to run in the presidential election which was denied by the Minister of State for Foreign Affairs Anwar Gargash and said in a series of tweets on Twitter, that there was "no obstacle" for Shafiq to leave the UAE, and that the UAE was "sad" to learn that Mr. Shafik was ungrateful.
+On 29 November 2017, Ahmed Shafik announced his intention to run in the Egyptian presidential election, but a few hours later announced that the United Arab Emirates prevented him from leaving its territory after announcing his intention to run in the presidential election which was denied by the Minister of State for Foreign Affairs Anwar Gargash and said in a series of tweets on Twitter, that there was "no obstacle" for Shafik to leave the UAE, and that the UAE was "sad" to learn that Mr. Shafik was ungrateful.
 "We facilitated matters for him and we have generously welcomed him, despite our strong reservations about some of his stances," Gargash wrote.
-On 2 December 2017, Shafiq was deported from the UAE to France.
+On 2 December 2017, Shafik was deported from the UAE to France.
 The next day he left France and arrived in Egypt.

-On 7 January 2018, Ahmed Shafik withdrew his candidacy, announcing his withdrawal from the presidential race.
-The New York Times published an article in which it confirmed that the withdrawal of former candidate Ahmed Shafiq the day before the official announcement of the elections was based on threats made by the Egyptian government with old corruption charges and an alleged sex tape.
+On 7 January 2018, Shafik withdrew his candidacy.
+The New York Times published an article in which it confirmed that Shafik's withdrawal was based on threats made by the Egyptian government with old corruption charges and an alleged sex tape.
 The New York Times confirmed having audio recordings from an officer in one of the Egyptian security services, Ashraf al-Kholi, instructing a number of media professionals to put pressure on public opinion on the former candidate and head of the air force in order to force him to withdraw from the presidential race.

+These audio leaks, broadcast simultaneously by Al Jazeera Arabic and the opposition channel Mekameleen on its program "Egypt Today" with journalist Mohamed Nasser on Monday, January 8, 2018, featuring Mofeed Fawzy, Saeed Hassasein, Azmi Megahed, and others, corroborated the New York Times' claims and fueled a wave of anger against a number of artists and media figures on social media.